ubc-library-rc/abacus/en/guides/user/index.md

 <img style="padding-top: 30px; padding-bottom: 30px; margin-left: 50px" src="images/facet_remove.png" width="80%"/>

-### Search syntax

-The **general search** in Abacus is a generalized keyword search.
+#### Selected search tips
+- **Boolean operators**.
 By default, search terms are connected with the Boolean `OR` operator.
-Thus, entering `adult literacy survey` into the search field will match material related to "adult", "literacy", or "survey", but not necessarily all three.
-To do this, use the `AND` operator: `adult AND literacy AND survey`.
+Use `AND` between search terms if you would like results to contain _all_ your terms: e.g. `adult AND literacy AND education`.

-**Searching for phrases** is often an effective way to quickly locate data.
-This is done by enclosing multiple terms in double quotation marks: `"adult literacy"`.
-While this can be a powerful way to search when you already know, specifically, what you are looking for, it is important to be aware of its potential limitations--namely, it is very restrictive and may incidentally exclude material of interest.
-For example, a search for `"adult literacy survey"`  will return the *International Adult Literacy Survey (IALS)*, but not the *Adult Literacy and Life Skills Survey*.
+- **Searching for phrases**.
+Enclose search terms in double quotation marks to find records that contain the exact phrase: e.g. `"adult literacy"`.
+Be careful not to inadvertently exclude material of interest: for example, a search for `"adult literacy survey"`  will return the *International Adult Literacy Survey (IALS)*, but not the *Adult Literacy and Life Skills Survey*.

-> Searching for phrases must be done using *double* quotation marks.
-Using single quotation marks is equivalent to using *no* quotation marks.
-Thus, `'public use microdata file'` produces the same results as `public use microdata file`: a search for items containing either the terms "public", "use", "microdata", or "file", but not the phrase "public use microdata file".

-Abacus supports the use of both single- and multiple-character **wildcards** in its search software.
-Single-character wildcard searches use the `?` operator.
-For instance, `?oom` matches "zoom", "room", and "boom", but not "broom".
-The `?` operator can appear anywhere in a term (beginning, middle, or end).
-The `*` operator matches zero or more sequential characters in a term.
-So, `revolution*` matches "revolution", "revolutionary", and "revolutionaries".
-Like the `?` operator, it can be placed anywhere in a term.
+- **Wildcards**.
+Abacus supports single- and multiple-character wildcards:
+	- `?` to match one character. `?oom` matches "zoom", "room", and "boom", but not "broom".
+	- `*` to match zero or more characters. `revolution*` matches "revolution", "revolutionary", and "revolutionaries".

 > Wilcard operators function only on terms, not phrases.

-For additional tips, refer to the [search syntax page](https://ubc-library-rc.github.io/abacus/en/guides/user/search).
+For more detail and  additional tips, refer to the [search syntax page](https://ubc-library-rc.github.io/abacus/en/guides/user/search).

 ### Advanced search